Air France Flight 1611: Engine fire

-Missile theory
+Missile

+At the moment of the accident, the Caravelle was flying at about sixty kilometers north-east from DGA Essays de missiles on the Levant Island a structure of Direction générale de l'Armement, where test of new missiles and training launches of the armed forces are carried out regularly.

+Ten days after the crash, 21 September, Paris Match advanced the theory that the Caravelle could have been the victim of a missile strike, claims at military exercises were taking place in the area and proposes three hypotheses to explain the tragedy, including the impact of a training missile.
+In June 1970, the Ministry of National Defense issued a statement denying rumors that a missile strike was responsible for the crash.

 On 10 May 2011, Michel Laty, a former army typist, alleged on French television channel TF1 that he saw a report indicating a missile, misfired by the French army during a weapon test, in fact caused the crash.

 A 2019 article in The Guardian newspaper reported that, after the crash, documents and photographs about it disappeared.
 The 11 September page in the log book for Le Suffren, a French Navy missile frigate in the area, was torn out.
 The aircraft's black box flight recorder was said to have been damaged, with the recording of flight AF1611 unreadable, although earlier flights were recorded.
 Wreckage recovered was seized by France's military.
 An investigation was started in 2011 by gendarmes.
 A family member of one of those killed said "The investigating judge has said he is practically certain to almost 100% that the plane was hit by a missile.
 Now we are waiting".

 In 2019, French president Emmanuel Macron wrote to a victim's family, saying that he hoped the affair would be declassified.
 He ordered Armed Forces Minister Florence Parly to request the Committee on National Defence to act towards a release of military records related to the crash.